JasonKStevens/Qube/README.md

 ## Purpose
 IQbservable is to IObservable as IQueryable is to IEnumerable, so it follows that stream databases will increasingly support an IQbservable provider.

 I discovered the power of EventStore recently.
-Previously a projection in C# would take 4 hours but with EventStore's built-in map-reduce running server-side, it now takes 50 seconds.
-It also went from many lines of C# and supporting infrastructure to three [EventStore projections](https://eventstore.org/docs/projections/user-defined-projections/index.html) in under a dozen lines of JavaScript code each.
-But it wasn't just the performance and reduction in developer effort, the querying capabilities got me too.
+Previously, a projection written in C# (with many lines of code and supporting infrastructure) would take four hours to run.
+But with EventStore's built-in map-reduce running server-side, in a couple of dozen lines of JavaScript it now takes 50 seconds.
+But it wasn't just the performance and reduction in developer effort that I was impressed with, it was the querying capabilities as well.

-Being more familiar with Rx I wanted to compare it to EventStore's query API.
-But then I that it would be straight-forward to implement an IQbservable provider since there's no transpiling required.
+So being more familiar with Rx I wanted to compare its capabilities to [EventStore's query API](https://eventstore.org/docs/projections/user-defined-projections/index.html).
+But then I realised that it would be straight-forward to implement an IQbservable provider since there's no transpiling required.
 So here we are.

-This is an exploratory project for me to take a deep-dive into streaming databases, Rx and to find out what some of the real-world limitations are with this approach.
+This is an exploratory project for me to do a deep-dive into streaming databases.
+My goals are to learn more about them, Rx and what the real-world limitations are.

 ## Direction
 The following features are intended, which will bring this project towards the capabilities of EventStore's current query API.